smortezah/portfolio/README.md

 ## A/B Testing

-- [T-test](ab-test/t-test): testing the effectiveness of a new feature in a web application
+- [T-test](ab-test/t-test/test.ipynb): testing the effectiveness of a new feature in a web application

-## Formatting

-- [Rich](formatting/rich/rich.ipynb): formatting text in the terminal using [Rich](https://github.com/Textualize/rich) library

-## GitHub commit automation

-- [Auto commit](auto-commit): automating the process of committing and pushing changes to GitHub

 ## Web scraping